diffix/pg_diffix/README.md

 ## Preloading the extension

-To enable automatic activation you need to configure [library preloading](https://www.postgresql.org/docs/13/runtime-config-client.html#RUNTIME-CONFIG-CLIENT-PRELOAD).
+To enable automatic activation on every session start, you need to configure [library preloading](https://www.postgresql.org/docs/13/runtime-config-client.html#RUNTIME-CONFIG-CLIENT-PRELOAD).

 In your `postgresql.conf` file, add `pg_diffix` to either of `session_preload_libraries` or `shared_preload_libraries`.